criiptico/poketype/Notes.md

 # Notes:

+##### 06/22/23: front end
+	Since the back end is experiencing some... issues ;-; it's time to get back to working on the front end, at least for now.
+One thing for sure, I'd love to make this more modern.
+	But how?!
+I also need to figure out how to use python and flask.
+So I guess that's what I'll do next.

 ##### 06/16/23: pokeAPI Changes
 	I legigimately have no idea why, but I can't use the get_pokemon function from the aiopoke api.